chrisjmccormick/chrisjmccormick.github.io/_posts/2017-01-11-word2vec-tutorial-part-2-negative-sampling.markdown

 In the hidden layer, only the weights for the input word are updated (this is true whether you're using Negative Sampling or not).

 ### Selecting Negative Samples
-The "negative samples" (that is, the 5 output words that we'll train to output 0) are chosen using a "unigram distribution".

-Essentially, the probability for selecting a word as a negative sample is related to its frequency, with more frequent words being more likely to be selected as negative samples.
+The "negative samples" (that is, the 5 output words that we'll train to output 0) are selected using a "unigram distribution", where more frequent words are more likely to be selected as negative samples.

-In the word2vec C implementation, you can see the equation for this probability.
-Each word is given a weight equal to it's frequency (word count) raised to the 3/4 power.
-The probability for a selecting a word is just it's weight divided by the sum of weights for all words.
+For instance, suppose you had your entire training corpus as a list of words, and you chose your 5 negative samples by picking randomly from the list.
+In this case, the probability for picking the word "couch" would be equal to the number of times "couch" appears in the corpus, divided the total number of word occus in the corpus.
+This is expressed by the following equation:

+$$ P(w_i) = \frac{  f(w_i)  }{\sum_{j=0}^{n}\left(  f(w_j) \right) } $$

+The authors state in their paper that they tried a number of variations on this equation, and the one which performed best was to raise the word counts to the 3/4 power:

 $$ P(w_i) = \frac{  {f(w_i)}^{3/4}  }{\sum_{j=0}^{n}\left(  {f(w_j)}^{3/4} \right) } $$

-The decision to raise the frequency to the 3/4 power appears to be empirical; in their paper they say it outperformed other functions.
-You can look at the shape of the function--just type this into Google: "plot y = x^(3/4) and y = x" and then zoom in on the range x = [0, 1].
-It has a slight curve that increases the value a little.
+If you play with some sample values, you’ll find that, compared to the simpler equation, this one has the tendency to increase the probability for less frequent words and decrease the probability for more frequent words.

 The way this selection is implemented in the C code is interesting.
 They have a large array with 100M elements (which they refer to as the unigram table).
 They fill this table with the index of each word in the vocabulary multiple times, and the number of times a word's index appears in the table is given by \\( P(w_i) \\) * table_size.
 Then, to actually select a negative sample, you just generate a random integer between 0 and 100M, and use the word at that index in the table.
 Since the higher probability words occur more times in the table, you're more likely to pick those.